 Mapleview Centre – Burlington’s ultimate fashion destination, Mapleview Centre has been transformed after a $62 million redevelopment and expansion.
 The Shopping Centre offers a vibrant mix of the most sought-after brands, including Apple, Aritzia, Brown’s, Coach, Kiehl’s, lululemon, Athletica, PINK by Victoria’s Secret, Rudsak, Sephora and Zara.
 The centre’s unparalleled retail mix, and contemporary, urban design appeals to shoppers in all age groups ensuring a chic and exhilarating shopping experience.
 Several on-site restaurants.

-Mohawk Raceway/Slots – Situated in scenic Campbellville, Mohawk Racetrack offers North America’s best harness racing and gaming.
+Woodbine at Mohawk Park Raceway/Slots – Situated in scenic Campbellville, Mohawk Racetrack offers North America’s best harness racing and gaming.
 Experience the thrill of live horse racing Monday, Tuesday, Thursday, Friday and Saturday nights supported by over 850 slot machines open 24/7.
-Racetrack open April – October.
 Contact for group visits.

 Museums of Burlington – Interpret the early settlement of Burlington through interactive exhibits, special programs and guided tours available through the museums of Burlington.
-Joseph Brant Museum is temporarily closed to the public.
+Joseph Brant Museum will reopen this summer with a completely renovated exhibit program and event space and new travelling exhibitions.
 Joseph Brant Museum commemorates Joseph Brant’s original homestead and features artifacts and the Eileen Collard Collection of historic costume and textiles.
 Ireland House at Oakridge Farm is a four acre working farm illustrating three distinct time periods 1850s, 1890s and 1920s of Burlington’s earliest settlers.
 Cooking demonstrations and workshops available.
-Annual special events include Joseph Brant Day (August), Applefest Fall Fair (September), An Old Fashion Christmas – Ireland House (November) and Candlelight Tour of Yesteryear (December).
+Annual special events include Joseph Brant Day (August), Applefest Fall Fair (September), An Old Fashion Christmas – Ireland House (November) and Christmas programming (December).

-Nickel Brook Brewery – Enjoy a tour and tasting of Burlington’s family owned microbrewery.
+Nickel Brook Brewery & Taproom – Enjoy a tour and tasting of Burlington’s family owned microbrewery.
 Featuring a diverse line-up of products that are brewed using the finest natural ingredients from all over the world and brewed in small batches for the highest standard of quality.
-Take a tour of the brew and bottling facilities and then enjoy a taste of some of Burlington’s finest including organic, gluten free and green apple flavours.
+Take a tour of the brew and bottling facilities and then enjoy a taste of some of Burlington’s finest including organic, gluten free and green apple flavours in their taproom.
 Reservations required.

 Royal Botanical Gardens – Explore Canada’s largest botanical garden featuring over 2,700 acres of gardens and nature sanctuaries.
-Experience one of the world’s largest lilac collection, thousands of spring bulbs, 250,000 iris blooms, 3,000 exotic roses, Laking perennial garden, the restored David Braley and Nancy Gordon Rock Garden and a Mediterranean Garden under glass.
-Enjoy the sculptures installed in the gardens, the Gardens Shop and three on-site restaurants or take out lunch bag option.
+Experience one of the world’s largest lilac collection, thousands of spring bulbs, 250,000 iris blooms, 3,000 exotic roses in the renovated garden, Laking perennial garden with late spring irises and peonys, the restored David Braley and Nancy Gordon Rock Garden and a Mediterranean Garden under glass.
+Enjoy the International sculptures installed in the gardens, the Gardens Shop and three on-site restaurants or take out lunch bag option.
 Annual special events include interactive winter exhibit (January – April), Orchid Society Annual Show (October) and Winter Traditions and Model Train Show (December).
-Check out the new 2017 Travel Trade brochure.
 Minimum 15 people for tours.
 Request online.

 |Business/Organization Name||Address||Phone Number||Website|